-

 - Avoid ultra‑fresh roasts (higher CO₂)

-If the shot still tastes sharp, switch to a darker roast; some
+If the shot still tastes sharp, switch to a darker roast or

 Espresso Is Too Bitter / Astringent